deepak2431/deepak2431.github.io/_posts/2020-07-03-GSOC-First-Evaluation.md

 ### What's next?

 I will further work on the implementation of multiple datasets to division memory games activity and other memory activities.
 As our project is moving to KDE Gitlab instance.
-I will be push all of my further work there only on a different git branch for each activity group
+I will push all of my further work there only on a different git branch for each activity group.

 Regards<br>
 Deepak Kumar